 Thus, my personal relationship journey hasn’t been smooth.
 In past relationships, I functioned from a me-first orientation with the unexamined fear that if I don’t put myself first, I may lose my self and autonomy.

 I also functioned from an unexamined belief that things such as dependence and vulnerability are inferior to things such as self-reliance and independence.

 I consider myself to be in “relational recovery.”
-This means that I adhere to a relationship-first orientation where I value both independence, but at the same time, value dependence, vulnerability, and expressing feelings.
-Relational recovery also means empowering my wife so she is able to give me what I want.
-This is a form of “enlightened selfishness.”
-Although I’m not perfect and I will fail from time-to-time, relational recovery means actively working to go with my second instinct when triggered and taking care of myself emotionally so I’m more likely to do so.
+This means that I adhere to a relationship-first orientation where I value self-reliance as well as dependence and vulnerability.
+Relational recovery means empowering my wife so she is able to give me what I want.
+It also means working to go with my second instinct when triggered and not indulging in anger, but leading with vulnerability.

 I’m married to my wonderful wife Jessica.
 We are blessed to have a beautiful daughter and I’m grateful that I’m able to apply my relational recovery to my marriage.
 Although we have difficulties and conflict, our relationship has been life-affirming and a source of personal confidence.